Brooke Shields’ Bikini Body Stuns Fans, Ageless Supermodel Looks Half Her Age

 A post shared by Brooke Shields (@brookeshields) on

-Brooke Shields’ bikini pictures come on the heels of sensational images of other celebrities that cropped up on the internet in recent history.
+Brooke Shields’ bikini pictures come on the heels of sensational images of other celebrities that cropped up on the internet recently.
 Other super models north of 50 are also embracing the art of aging gracefully.

 Cindy Crawford, 51, is often seen in pictures with her 15-year-old daughter.
 Kaia Jordan Gerber is often described as the “spitting image” of her supermodel mother, according to Daily Mail.